 Members of a learning community combine their collective resources, information, and skills to help accomplish their goals.
 Throughout the time that the learning community is together, the participants also gain new, collective ideas and understandings.

-One of the benefits of this shared knowledge is that it helps contribute to the learning community’s ability to accomplish their primary goal with solutions and strategies that can benefit the individual, their educational environment, and even their business (Beus, 2017).
+One of the benefits of this shared knowledge is that it helps contribute to the learning community’s ability to accomplish its primary goal with solutions and strategies that can benefit the individual, their educational environment, and even their business (Beus, 2017).

 Develop Leadership Skills and Roles

-In a study conducted by Hostetter et. al (2007), researchers observed the benefits of using student learning communities to improve teaching and learning.
+In a study conducted by Hostetter et al. (2007), researchers observed the benefits of using student learning communities to improve teaching and learning.

-They noted that “students are empowered in finding their collective voice and holding each other accountable for classroom community.”
+They noted that “students are empowered in finding their collective voice and holding each other accountable for the classroom community.”

 Members of a learning community organically take on leadership roles as they explore meaningful strategies and solutions that can benefit others.
 In the process, they also gain leadership skills.